Regent House School

 Regent House School is a co-educational, controlled grammar school in Newtownards, County Down, Northern Ireland.
-It comprises two parts: the preparatory department, known as "the Prep", and the main school itself.
-It has over 1450 pupils from ages 4 to 18.
+The school comprises two parts: the grammar school and the preparatory department.
+Its current enrollment is 1486 (2024/25) students within the grammar school and 95 (2024/25) within the prep department.

+Regent House considers itself to be non-denominational, however, its current statistics show students at the school to be 57% Protestant, 7% Roman Catholic and 36% other.

-The school is divided into four houses: Castlereagh, Strangford, Scrabo and Clandeboye.
+The school is divided into four houses: Castlereagh, Clandeboye, Scrabo and Strangford.

 Inspections

 The school was inspected by the Controlled Schools' Support Council in 2015 and judged Satisfactory.
 In 2019 another inspection was carried out, but could not reach a judgement because of industrial action being taken by staff.

 Music

 In 2017 the school's choir won BBC Radio Ulster School Choir of the Year.

-Sport

-Regent House has won the Ulster Schools Cup and Medallion Shield.

-Regent House won the Schools' Cup Final in 1994 where it defeated Wallace High School 8–3 in what has proved to be its only outright victory.
-Two years later, Regent shared the Schools Cup with Methodist College Belfast following a 9–9 draw.

-The cricket team won the McCullough Cup.